 If you want to succeed, you need self-discipline.
 You may want to get rid of bad habits that aren’t serving you and replace them with good habits that do.
 These could include exercising, reducing clutter, reading more, or saving money.
 You can accomplish these habit changes if you focus on one or two at a time, and consistently act on those goals over time.

-The biggest obstacle to discipline is not lack of willpower, but a desire for instant gratification.
+The biggest obstacle to discipline is not a lack of willpower, but a desire for instant gratification.
 Especially in modern society, everything seems to be focused on having things done quickly.

-As the American writer, philosopher and artist, Elbert Hubbard once said, “Self-discipline is the ability to do what you should do, when you should do it, whether you feel like it or not.”
+As the American writer, philosopher, and artist, Elbert Hubbard once said, “Self-discipline is the ability to do what you should do when you should do it, whether you feel like it or not.”

 These 10 benefits of self discipline demonstrate the importance of incorporating self-regulation into your life.
-Taking the necessary steps to improve this most critical skill is perhaps the best thing you can do for your personal development and likelihood of lifetime success.
+Taking the necessary steps to improve this most critical skill is perhaps the best thing you can do for your personal development and the likelihood of lifetime success.

 Now it is your turn.
 Figure out a goal that you want to do, and set up milestones along the way.
 Then each day do something to make those milestones happen.
 It does not have to be anything major, just one more small step on the way to your final goal.
 When you reach that final goal, take stock of how you feel about yourself and what you are capable of doing.

 Did you find these top 10 benefits of self discipline worthwhile?
 Leave a comment